 90/90/90/50 Plan: Ending the HIV Epidemic in the District of Columbia by 2020

-The Partnership had the idea to create a plan to end HIV, a collaborative effort that would develop goals around eliminating HIV in the District of Columbia.
+As a next step in the effort, the Partnership determined that D.C. needed a concrete and detailed plan to end HIV, a collaborative effort that would develop goals around eliminating HIV in the District of Columbia.
 Over the course of many months, the Partnership worked with DC Appleseed; the D.C.
 Department of Health (DOH); HIV, AIDS, Hepatitis, STD and TB Administration (HAHSTA); and the Mayor’s office to create a comprehensive plan to end HIV in the District.

 On December 1, 2016, the plan was released in collaboration with Mayor Muriel Bowser.
 The 90/90/90/50 Plan: Ending the HIV Epidemic in the District of Columbia by 2020 focuses on achieving the following targets by 2020:

 - 90% of HIV-positive D.C. residents know their status